Lentil Mushroom Stew-A Hearty Healthy Dinner

-Wild Mushroom and Lentil Stew is one of my favourite fall and winter dinners.
-This vegetarian stew has deep, rich and delicious flavour from caramelized onions and the same varieties of mushrooms I used in my Wild Mushroom Soup recipe (did you try that one?)
-Lentils add protein and a lovely texture while chanterelles and other mushrooms give that great umami and taste.
+Wild Mushroom and Lentil Stew is one of my favorite fall and winter dinners.
+This vegetarian stew has deep, rich and delicious flavor from caramelized onions and a variety of mushrooms and is guaranteed to satisfy.

 Lentils are full of protein and more importantly for vegetarians, iron.
 The green lentils I used for this recipe have 12 grams of protein, 25% of your daily recommended intake of iron and 5 grams of fiber per ¼ cup!!!
 Definitely a nutrition powerhouse.
 Adding the optional peas adds even more protein to each serving.